 - Why did it matter to you?

 - Did you like knowing you were helping people?

 - Did you feel important or special to be asked to record the messages?

 - Did you get a buzz knowing that people would be hearing your voice when they called the number?

 Her touchstone might have something to do with becoming wealthy.
-If that’s the case, she will feel discouraged to read fellow voice talent J. S. Gilbert’s thoughtful, in-depth analysis of the annual salary review in Parade magazine.
-Gilbert notes that a voice talent profiled in the review had the lowest income of any of the respondents.
+If that’s the case, she will feel discouraged to read an article by fellow voice talent J. S. Gilbert’s.
+His thoughtful, in-depth analysis of the annual salary review in Parade magazine notes that a voice talent profiled in the review had the lowest income of any of the respondents.
 He also mentions that his article may extinguish the flames of passion.

 Of course, Veronica may truly have a touchstone that involves creative expression through her voice — something more meaningful than simply being told she has a nice voice.
 Every person who contacts me about getting into voiceover tells me that exact same thing!
 I’m not picking on Veronica here.
 I’m just pointing out that the people who write to me probably have nice eyes, nice fingernails, and nice knee caps, but, since no one has complimented those things, the prospective voice talent don’t try to turn them into career choices.

 Without further exploration on Veronica’s part, she wouldn’t know whether she should become a voiceover talent, a puppeteer, singer, telemarketer, lawyer, or a political advocate.
 These choices could have the same touchstone but would require wildly different actions.